Long Live Courtesy: Die Chivalry Die

 “Why, from me of course!”

 The notion that women need to be “revered” should terrify any woman.
 Why?
-Because revering a woman, “ putting a woman on a pedestal,” is one of the early-warning-signs that a woman might be dating a potential abuser or batterer. this is red flag behavior.
+Because revering a woman, “putting a woman on a pedestal,” is one of the early-warning-signs that a woman might be dating a potential abuser or batterer.
+This is red flag behavior.

-What about equal pay acts or violence against women acts or anti-discrimination acts?
+What about equal pay acts, or violence against women acts, or anti-discrimination acts?
 These are civil laws not Constitutional Rights and would not be necessary if women were protected under the Constitution in the same way men are.

-Women ask only the respect due them as human-beings created in the image of God and born with the same “inalienable” (existential —innate and God-given) rights as men.
+Women ask only the respect due them as human-beings created in the image of God and born with the same “inalienable,” existential —innate and God-given—rights as men.
 Many men do champion the cause of Constitutional equality for women, and our thanks go out to them.

 Below is a picture that illustrates one remarkable difference between the sexes.
 You can read the story behind it HERE.
 But be warned, it's emotional.

-A man might do this to his truck (unlikely though not impossible), but the driver of this 18-Wheel driver is a strong and courageous woman — who is not ashamed of being a woman — making a very special delivery
+A man might do this to his truck (unlikely though not impossible), but the driver of this 18-Wheel driver is a strong and courageous woman — who is not ashamed of being a woman — making a very special delivery.

 No comments: